smejdil/zbx-auto-reg-demo-gcp/README.md

 ## Deploy servers on GCP for demo Zabbix Autoregistration

-This small project is used for install Linux servers with Zabbix 5.0 LTS Agents and Auto-Registration to some Zabbix Server - Demo for EDU
+This small project is used for install Linux servers with Zabbix 5.0 LTS Agents 2 and Auto-Registration to some Zabbix Server - Demo for Zabbix EDU

 ## Dependencies